Axway/open-banking-docs/content/en/docs/deployment/installation/developer-portal.md

 ## Post Install steps

-1. Customizing the brand.
-   If needed, you can easily brand the developer portal with your logo and brand colors.
+1. Customize the brand.
+If needed, you can easily brand the Developer Portal with your logo and brand colors.
-   Connect the the adminstrator UI and navigate to:
+   Connect the the administrator user interface and navigate to Theme Magic:
    ```
-       Extentions > Templates > Style -  Choose a Style profile, then click `Theme` tab, next click `Theme Magic` button top of screen.
+       Extensions > Templates > Style - Choose a Style profile > Click the Theme tab > Click the Theme Magic button (at the top of the screen).
    ```
    Key Colors:
    ```
-       Brand Color: The base color of the site
+       Brand Color: The base color of the site.
    ```
    Basic Colors:
    ```
-       @page-text-color: The base text color of the site
+       @page-text-color: The base text color of the site.
    ```
-   Save the theme by clicking the arrow button next to preview button to `Save As`
+   Save the theme by clicking the arrow button next to the preview button to `Save As`.

-2. Apply Theme
-   To apply them exit out of the Theme Magic (Back to Administrator) then change the `Theme` dropdown to select your new theme.
+2. Apply the theme.
+To apply the theme exit out of Theme Magic (you are returned to Administrator), and then change the *Theme* dropdown to select your new theme.

-3. Customizing the Logo
-   To change the logo use the `Logo Image` Selector under the same Theme tab.
+3. Customize the logo.
+To change the logo select an image from the the *Logo Image* selector under the Theme tab.

-4. Saving the changes
-   Theme Magice only needs to be done once but to apply the theme saving will need to be done for each style you want to apply this to.
+4. Save the changes.
+Theme Magic needs to be saved once.
+To apply the theme, saving must be done for each style you want to apply the saved theme to.